oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 Since conceptual models can be implemented in different ways, multiple DMs can be derived from a single IM.

-Within a Model Driven Architecture ([MDA](#mda)):
-* An IM is part of a Platform Independent Model (PIM) that exhibits a sufficient degree of independence so as to enable its mapping to one or more platforms.
-* A DM is part of a Platform Specific Model (PSM) that combines the specifications in the PIM with the details required to stipulate how a system uses a particular type of platform.

 Information is *what* needs to be communicated between applications, and data is *how* that information is represented when communicating.
 More formally, information is the unexpected data, or "entropy", contained in a message.
 When information is serialized for transmission in a canonical format, the additional